liftopia/jarvis/README.md

 # Hubot

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.
+He runs on cedar-14.

 This version is designed to be deployed on [Heroku][heroku].